globalw/ragflow/docs/references/CONTRIBUTING.md

 # Contribution guidelines

-Thanks for wanting to contribute to RAGFlow.
+Thanks for wanting to contribute to Tessi ai..
 This document offers guidlines and major considerations for submitting your contributions.

 - To report a bug, file a [GitHub issue](https://github.com/infiniflow/ragflow/issues/new/choose) with us.
 - For further questions, you can explore existing discussions or initiate a new one in [Discussions](https://github.com/orgs/infiniflow/discussions).